idada29/Case-Study-8---Fresh-Segments-/Data Exploration and Cleansing.md

 UPDATE interest_metrics
 SET month_year = STR_TO_DATE(month_year,"%d/%m/%Y");
 ```
+## Question 2

-*2. What is count of records in the fresh_segments.interest_metrics for each month_year value sorted in chronological order (earliest to latest) with the null values appearing first?*
+*What is count of records in the fresh_segments.interest_metrics for each month_year value sorted in chronological order (earliest to latest) with the null values appearing first?*

  ```sql
 -- Replace the null value in the newly concatenated month_year with unknown then count records